 Cordless Rear Handle Circular Saw Competition Gets More Crowded… And That’s A Good Thing

 Cordless rear handle circular saws meet the needs of Pros looking to cut the cord on worm drives and the field is becoming more crowded this year.
 We’re not disappointed by that, though.
-Every single saw we’re recommending has the performance and design to meet the needs of professional contractors.
+These beefy saws put a premium on power and more brands than ever are jumping on board.

-Best Cordless Rear Handle and Worm Drive Circular Saw Overall
+Best Cordless Rear Handle/Worm Drive Circular Saw Overall

 Flex made some bold claims about its cordless rear-handle circular saw.
 Using a 24V max power source (21.6V nominal) and with a crazy-fast 6200 RPM, it beat out all of our other rear-handle saws in cutting speed and power, including Milwaukee and DeWalt.

 From there, the design is thoughtful, checking off all the boxes we look for.
-Even its weight is in line with Milwaukee, DeWalt and others models in the top tier of performance.
+Even its weight is in line with Milwaukee, DeWalt, and other models in the top tier of performance.

 By the time the sawdust settled, we didn’t have any major complaints.
-If you need another reason to give Flex a closer look, new Stacked Lithium pouch-style batteries give the entire lineup a advantage over the traditional powerhouses.
+If you need another reason to give Flex a closer look, Stacked Lithium pouch-style batteries give the entire lineup an advantage over the traditional powerhouses.
+The cherry on top is Flex’s lifetime warranty you get if you register your purchase by 12/31/2023.

-Best Lightweight Cordless Rear Handle and Worm Drive Circular Saw
+Best Lightweight Cordless Rear Handle/Worm Drive Circular Saw

 If having the lightest cordless worm drive-style circular saw is high on your priority list, Metabo HPT is your pick.
-Using a single 36V MultiVolt battery for power, it’s in the same cutting performance tier as Makita and joins it as another lightweight option.
+Using a single 36V MultiVolt battery for power, it’s in the same cutting performance tier as Makita’s 18V X2 and joins it as another lightweight option.
 In fact, its weight with a battery is more than two pounds lighter than Makita—just 10.6 pounds with a 4.0Ah battery!

 Metabo HPT also has the designation of being the only hybrid option in the group.
-If you have lot of production cutting to do and don’t want to worry about managing batteries, just switching over to the AC adapter and cut ’till you drop.
+If you have a lot of production cutting to do and don’t want to worry about managing batteries, just switch over to the AC adapter and cut ’till you drop.
+One last thing—Metabo HPT has a lifetime warranty on the tool.

-Best Cordless Rear Handle and Worm Drive Circular Saw Value
+Best Cordless Rear Handle/Worm Drive Circular Saw For The Money

 When Skil relaunched a few years back, the target was DIYers.
-However, the brushless tools were keeping up with Pro-grade models and now, we’re seeing Skil’s first tools specifically designed for value-mided professionals.
+However, the brushless tools were keeping up with Pro-grade models and now, we’re seeing Skil’s first tools specifically designed for value-minded professionals.

-The Skil cordless rear-handle saw is part of a new 2 x 20V system with the PWRCore 20 XP designation.
-Using two batteries to reach a higher 40V max (36V nominal) power level, it cut with performance very similar to Makita’s rear-handle saw.
+The Skil cordless rear-handle saw is part of an emerging 2 x 20V system with the PWRCore 20 XP designation.
+Using two batteries to reach a higher 40V max (36V nominal) power level, it cut with performance very similar to Makita’s rear-handle saw in our tests.
 There are trade-offs between the two, of course, but Skil’s overall design and feature set are ready to handle everyday jobsite environments.

 Knowing it can meet the needs of professional users, the price is very compelling.
 As a kit with two 5.0Ah batteries and a dual-port PWRJump fast charger, it’s just $249.99.